jasonmacduffie/isles-of-maga/geography.md

 ### Far Neath

 The Far Neath is part of the crust that is kept warm by the planet's mantle.
-As one goes deeper and deeper, the earth becomes unhospitably warm.
+As one goes deeper and deeper, the earth becomes unhospitably warm and contains fewer and fewer living things.

 ### Demonia